William R. Furlong: World War II

 From February to December 1941, he served as commander of Minecraft, Battle Force at Pearl Harbor, Hawaii.
-He was present at the attack on Pearl Harbor on December 7, 1941, when he was on board his flagship, the minelayer USS Oglala, when it capsized after being strafed and torpedoed by the Japanese.
+Admiral Furlong was the Senior Officer Present Afloat at Pearl Harbor when it was attacked on December 7, 1941.
+RADM Furlong commanded Battle Forces Pacific and was on board his flagship, the old minelayer USS Oglala when the attack began.
+As the first bombs fell, he ordered "All ships in harbor sortie."

 From December 12, 1941, to nearly the end of the war, he was commander of the Pearl Harbor Navy Yard and was charged with salvaging and repairing ships sunk during Japanese attack and returning them for use in the Pacific war.
 Most notably, he oversaw the righting of the battleship which capsized after being torpedoed during the attack.

 In 1944, he was awarded the Legion of Merit.
 In 1945, he was awarded a Gold Star in lieu of second Legion of Merit.

 On June 1, 1945, Admiral Furlong was placed on the retired list, having reached the mandatory retirement age of sixty-four.
 Because of the war, he continued to serve on active duty.
 He retired from the United States Navy on July 18, 1945, after 44 years of service.

 Retirement

 In retirement Furlong lived in Washington, D.C., and had a summer home in Roscoe, Pennsylvania.
 He was later decorated with Order of the Cross of Liberty, 1st Class by the Government of Finland as token of good will.

 In 1949, Admiral Furlong was elected commander-in-chief of the Military Order of the World Wars.
 He was also a member of the Naval Order of the United States (companion number 2459).
 In 1949, he joined the District of Columbia Society of the Sons of the American Revolution and was assigned national membership number 71,282 and society number 2662.

 In 1950, he was presented with the Freedoms Foundation award.

 It has been posited by Slate writer Alec Nevala-Lee that Furlong is the most convincing candidate for the creator of the 50-star flag of the United States.
 Furlong was the first official known to have discussed the design for a 50-star flag with then president Dwight Eisenhower in two letters from 1953.
-Furlong described ways that 49th and 50th-stars could be added to the flag, gave examples of how previous stars were added to the flag, and enclosed now-lost drawings of flag designs.
+Furlong described ways that 49th and 50th-stars could be added to the flag, gave examples of how previous stars were added to the flag, and enclosed now-lost drawings of flag designs in these letters.

 Admiral Furlong died on June 2, 1976, in Bethesda, Maryland.
 He was interred at Arlington National Cemetery.